tartesia/TartesiaDS/README.md

 We share a small sample of the different types of damage that are part of the dataset that can be obtained through the form.

 ## Terms of use
-This dataset can be used for academic research free of charge, citing the paper as we explain below.
-If you seek to use the data for commercial purposes please
+This dataset can be used free of charge for academic research, citing the document as explained below.
+If you wish to use the data for commercial purposes, please contact us.

 ## Citation